oylbin/shadowsocks_availability_monitor/README.md

 check shadowsocks server availability at client side.

+Main idea: use ss-tunnel to map local port to www.google.com:80, then send HTTP request to local port, you will get a valid HTTP response if your ss-server is available.

 ## Usage

 Run the following command in a linux server with docker installed: